Solar vehicle

-A solar vehicle or solar electric vehicle is an electric vehicle powered completely or significantly by direct solar energy.
-Usually, photovoltaic (PV) cells contained in solar panels convert the sun's energy directly into electric energy.
 The term "solar vehicle" usually implies that solar energy is used to power all or part of a vehicle's propulsion.
-Solar power may be also used to provide power for communications or controls or other auxiliary functions.
+Solar power may also be used to provide power for communications or controls or other auxiliary functions.

 Solar vehicles are not sold as practical day-to-day transportation devices at present, but are primarily demonstration vehicles and engineering exercises, often sponsored by government agencies.
 However, indirectly solar-charged vehicles are widespread and solar boats are available commercially.